SHAKAR-AFZAL/Global-Data-Professionals-Insights-PowerBI/README.md

 ##  Key Business Insights

 - Python remains the **must-have skill** for data careers
-- High salary roles correlate strongly with specialized positions
+- High salary roles correlate strongly with the specialized positions
 - Entry into the data field is perceived as **challenging**
 - Work life balance is acceptable but salary satisfaction is relatively low
 - The United States dominates the data professional landscape